kxgames/glooey/docs/especially_useful_widgets.rst

 Background --- tile images
 ==========================
-The background widget fills in space using tiled images.
+The `Background <images.Background>` widget fills in space using tiled images.
 You can think of it like a picture frame: you specify images for the corners and edges, and it tiles the edges to fill in all the space it needs to.

 .. demo:: especially_useful_widgets/background.py